theNewDynamic/oregonsadventurecoast.com/content/blog/who-has-the-best-clam-chowder-on-oregon-s-adventure-coast.md

 This take-out establishment located in the **Charleston Marina** is a relative newcomer to our local dining scene, but they have made quite a splash and earned rave reviews from patrons.
 “Absolutely the best clam chowder I've ever had,” writes a visitor from San Francisco on [Yelp](https://www.yelp.com/biz/monkey-business-food-to-go-coos-bay-2).
 “I've lived in various seaside towns for over 15 years and I promise you this spot is well worth the detour.
 I drove an hour out of the way and am so happy I did.”

-### FIRST PLACE - COOS BAY: [**Shark Bites**]()
+### FIRST PLACE - COOS BAY: **Shark Bites Cafe**

 ![](/img/shark-bites-chowder-cropped.jpg)

-**Shark Bites** in downtown **Coos Bay** offers some of the best seafood dishes on the entire coast, and their clam chowder is no exception.
+[**Shark Bites**](http://www.sharkbites.cafe/) in downtown **Coos Bay** offers some of the best seafood dishes on the entire coast, and their clam chowder is no exception.
 Creamy and gluten-free, this chowder is packed with clams, fingerling potatoes, hard salami, fresh herbs, and tender sea clams.
 "Best clam chowder on the whole Oregon Coast!
 7 friends and I spent a month sampling the Oregon Coast’s clam chowder.
 12 stops and lots of bowls later, the consensus was clear!
 Shark Bites was the very best!" said [TripAdvisor](https://www.tripadvisor.com/Restaurant_Review-g51813-d1208886-Reviews-Sharkbites-Coos_Bay_Oregon.html) reviewer Chatsmere50

 ### HONORABLE MENTIONS